-For the 2022-23 budget, Ambitious Instruction budget conversations were held with the leader and school team of schools representing a cross-section of the budget.
-These conversations were hosted by the superintendent and included chiefs, regional superintendents, and instructional leadership directors.
+For the 2023-24 budget, Ambitious Instruction budget conversations were held with the leader and school team of schools representing a cross-section of the budget.
+The superintendent hosted these conversations and included chiefs, regional superintendents, and instructional leadership directors.
 The purpose of the conversations was to make informed decisions about allocating resources that are focused on providing the best education for students.
 A letter served as a follow-up to each school leader that summarized the conversation and offered additional support.